wp-plugins/loading-page/readme.txt

 * Reduces the interval of time to display the loading screen.
 * Corrects an issue with the percentage text in the loading screen.
 * Excludes some files from the loading process.

+= 1.0.2 =

+* Includes the feature to display the loading screen once per session.
+* Includes the feature for excluding the loading screen from specific pages and posts.
+* Modifies the behavior of the lazy loading images.

+== Upgrade Notice ==

+= 1.0.2 =

+* Includes the feature to display the loading screen once per session.
+* Includes the feature for excluding the loading screen from specific pages and posts.
+* Modifies the behavior of the lazy loading images.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support